Kuching, the capital of Sarawak, is a great place to base yourself during your stay in Sarawak – at least, for the first leg of your visit.

 There is so much to see and do here, with a whole load of interesting places to visit that are typically just an hour away.
 Some say, that the real appeal of Kuching is the many day excursions you can go on.

 The city is clean, modern and attractive.
 Situated on a beautiful waterfront, it’s home to a whole host of restaurants and bars.

 A great time to come to Kuching is July – if only to get yourself to the much-acclaimed Rainforest World Music Festival.
-Held at The Sarawak Cultural Village in Santubong, this is the crème de la crème of large-scale music events in this part of the world.
+Held at The Sarawak Cultural Village in Santubong, this is one of the largest music events in this part of the world.

 Places to Stay: